Aliases for NUP210 Gene

 GeneCards Summary for NUP210 Gene

-NUP210 (Nucleoporin 210kDa) is a Protein Coding gene.
-Diseases associated with NUP210 include autoimmune disease of urogenital tract and primary biliary cirrhosis.
-Among its related pathways are Immune System and Infectious disease.
-GO annotations related to this gene include calcium ion binding and protein dimerization activity.
+NUP210 (Nucleoporin 210) is a Protein Coding gene.
+Diseases associated with NUP210 include Primary Biliary Cholangitis and Cholangitis.
+Among its related pathways are Cell Cycle, Mitotic and Transport of the SLBP independent Mature mRNA.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and protein dimerization activity.
 An important paralog of this gene is NUP210L.

 Nucleoporin essential for nuclear pore assembly and fusion, nuclear pore spacing, as well as structural integrity.